StPrincewill/Predictive-Analysis/README.md

 The output is a prediction of the house price of the features entered above.
 The house price is displayed on the application.
 For example, a house with the following features;
 3 bedrooms, 2.25 bathroom, 2230 sqft_living, 1 floor, 4 condition, grade of 8, 1510 sqft_above, 720 sqft_basement, 40 years of age and located in the 98006 area is predicted to cost $702,721.76.
 I have included an input_data file to test the program

+I included a jupyter noteboook file where i did the data cleaning and some feature selection and then a .py file where i built it into an application that recieves a user input(file) to display the prediction.